Milan Hill State Park

 Milan Hill State Park is a 102 acre public recreation area located on New Hampshire Route 110B in the town of Milan, New Hampshire.
 The state park features a 1932 fire tower and camping.

-The park is 1 of 10 New Hampshire state parks that are in the path of totality for the 2024 solar eclipse, with 26 seconds of totality.
+The park is one of ten New Hampshire state parks that were in the path of totality for the 2024 solar eclipse, with 26 seconds of totality.

 History

 The park began as a Civilian Conservation Corps camp in the 1930s.
 The original name of Milan Hill was Barrows Mountain, first settled around 1822 by John Ellingwood and his wife Rachel Barrows.
 Their son Isaac was the first white child born on Milan Hill.